A Walk in Facebook: Uniform Sampling of Users in Online Social Networks

-In this section, we evaluate our methodology (multiple MHRW) both in terms of convergence and in terms of the representativeness of the sample.
-First, in Section \ref{sec:convergence}, we study in detail the convergence of the proposed algorithm, with respect to several properties of interest.
-We find a burn-in period of 6K samples, which we exclude from each independent MHRW crawl.
-The remaining 75K x 28 sampled nodes from the MHRW method is our sample dataset.
-Section \ref{sec:uniformity} presents essentially the main result of this paper.
-It demonstrates that the sample collected by our method is indeed uniform: it estimates several properties of interest perfectly, {\em i.e.} identically to those estimated by the true UNI sample.
-In contrast, the baseline methods (BFS and RW) deviate significantly from the truth and lead to substantively erroneous estimates.
+In this section, we evaluate all candidate crawling techniques (namely BFS, RW and RWRW, MHRW), in terms of their efficiency (convergence) and quality (estimation bias).
+In Section \ref{sec:fb_convergence}, we study the convergence of the random walk methods with respect to several properties of interest.
+We find a burn-in period of 6K samples, which we exclude from each independent crawl.
+The remaining 75K x 28 sampled nodes is our main sample dataset; for a fair comparison we also exclude the same number of burn-in samples from all datasets.
+In Section \ref{sec:fb_uniformity} we examine the quality of the estimation based on each sample.
+In Section \ref{sec:fb_recommendation}, we summarize our findings and provide practical recommendations.